-Lengths of differential pairs routed on PCB of the module are not matched between the pairs.
-Length variation of differential pairs is not critical in our design according to facts discussed in paragraph 2.4.4.
+Lengths of the differential pairs routed on PCB of the module are not matched between the pairs.
+The length variation of differential pairs is not critical in our design according to facts discussed in Section 2.4.4.
 Nevertheless, signals within differential pairs themselves are matched for length.
 Internal signal trace length matching of differential pairs is mandatory in order to minimize jitter and avoid a dynamic logic hazard conditions on digital signals, that represents the worst scenario.
-Thus the clocks' signals are routed in the most precise way on all designed boards.
+Thus the clocks signals are routed in the most precise way on all designed boards.

-Signal configuration used in our trial design is described in the following tables 2.3, 2.4 and 2.5.
+The signal configuration used in our trial design is described in Tables 2.3, 2.4 and 2.5.

-miniSAS SATA pair FMC signal Used as
+$\min$ SAS SATA pair FMC signal Used as

 P0 1 LA03 not used

 P0 2 LA04 not used

 P1 1 LA08 not used

 P1 2 LA07 not used

-P2 1 LA16 ADC1 CH1 $(LTC2190)$
+P2 1 LA16 ADC1 CH1 (LTC2190)

-P2 2 LA11 ADC1 CH2 $(LTC2190)$
+P2 2 LA11 ADC1 CH2 (LTC2190)

 P3 1 LA17 ADC2 CH1 $(LTC2271)$

 P3 2 LA15 ADC2 CH2 $(LTC2271)$